 Now I did like the moisturisers I tried, but some of the creams sat a little heavy on my skin.
 It sounds like I would love the Bio Lifting Serum, but I’m reluctant to board that bank account depleting train just yet.
 Then one day, during an in-store makeup application I felt my face being smothered in the most hydrating layer of lusciousness.
 It was lightweight, refreshing, and anything but oily.
 It felt like a drink of (rose) water for my face.
 It was Chantecaille’s Vital Essence.
 They got me, hook, line and serum.

 I started using the Vital Essence before makeup application each day, especially on dryer skin days.
 While the entwining layers of swirling white and clear product is undoubtedly cool to look at in the (disappointingly) plastic bottle, this gel-like serum isn’t just about looks.
 Vital Essence is calming on the skin, and smells heavenly – if roses are you thing.
-It can feel a little tacky to the touch as it settles, but I prefer this to an oil slip for pre-makeup.
 Once absorbed, the skin is soft, non-sticky, and feels gently nourished.
 I’d say this is a great ‘starter serum’ for those whose main concern is dehydration.

 Staying within the realm of hydrating serums, I’ve moved on to the Blue Light Protection Hyaluronic Serum.
-I have to get this out of the way before I revert back to fan-mode: I do not love this packaging.
-The plastic bottle is lightweight – yes, good for travel – but feels cheap and without the glamour and sophistication I’ve come to expect from Chantecaille’s branding, especially for a such a high price item.
-I love the pump applicator, but that’s where it ends.
+I have to get this out of the way before I revert back to fan-mode: I don’t love this packaging.
+The plastic bottle is lightweight – yes, good for travel – but without the glamour and sophistication I’ve come to expect from Chantecaille’s branding, especially for a such a high price item.
+I do however love the pump applicator rather than pipette which you often see.